Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates WebRings

 If you are modelling a main line then the Public Record Office has many of the Through Coach Programmes booklets.
 They also have a number of the Bristol Division local coach workings booklets, but otherwise these are rather more rare than hen's teeth on the open market.
 Copies from the PRO are not cheap, but finding copies elsewhere is difficult/impossible - though you might try the GWS Library at Didcot, or the Swindon Museum.

-If you are interested in 4-wheelers, join the Great Western Study Group, (recommended anyway) and get hold of "Pannier" No.12 and No.14, which have details on these coaches.
+If you are interested in 4-wheelers, join the Great Western Study Group, (recommended anyway) and get hold of their publication "Pannier" No.12 and No.14, which have details on these coaches.

 Goods stock